-Access keys for MMU websites are defined as:
+Access keys for Manchester Met websites are defined as:

-The top level pages of MMU's website comply with its web development requirements on accessibility which include meeting the W3C's 'Priority 1' checkpoints and relevant points from 'Priority 2' and 'Priority 3'.
-These pages also comply with W3C's standards on techologies for creating and interpreting web-based content.
+The top level pages of our website comply with its web development requirements on accessibility which include meeting the W3C's 'Priority 1' checkpoints and relevant points from 'Priority 2' and 'Priority 3'.
+These pages also comply with W3C's standards on technologies for creating and interpreting web-based content.

-Users should note that although the website supports basic compatability for old web browsers, web pages are optimised for:
+Users should note that although the website supports basic compatibility for old web browsers, web pages are optimised for:

 We would recommend upgrading your web browser to the latest version to take full advantage of this website's presentational features.